arnavrneo/url-shortener/url-shortener/k8/base/README.md

 # K8 Setup

 This directory aims for the container orchestration of frontend, backend server and nginx as the reverse proxy between the formers.
-The `frontend` and `servers` directories contain the required manifest files for setting up the project on a kubernetes cluster.
+The `frontend` and `servers` directories contain the required manifest files for setting up the project on a kubernetes cluster (this project was created on minikube).

 ## Pre-requisites